tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-gsoc-gp-design.md

 #### 2. Covariance Functions

-The computational speed and inference quality is generally very sensitive to the choice of covariance function and hence have to be designed carefully.
-One more necessity for of the covariance functions is that they must be positive semi-definite.
+The computational speed and inference quality are generally very sensitive to the choice of covariance function and hence have to be designed carefully.
+One more necessity of the covariance functions is that they must be positive semi-definite.
 The ``tfp.math.pad_kernels`` module contains a lot of covariance functions to work with.
-We can wrap these covariance functions in our own base class as shown below
+We can wrap these covariance functions in our base class as shown below

 ```python
 class Covariance: